disinfoRG/ZeroScraper/API.md

 ##### system monitoring

 1. `GET /health`: Check if scheduled scraping activity is executing as expected:

-If the latest inserted article is less than 15 minutes ago, return `okay`.
-Otherwise, `not okay`.
+        {
+          "discover": "okay",  // or "not okay"
+          "update": "okay" // or "not okay"
+        }

 2. `GET /variables`: Get all variables